An arithmetic Yau-Zaslow formula

-It does not tend to hold in our context, and we show this in Corollary $\ref{saitofactorsurface}$.
-Moreover, we construct an explicit family of elliptic $K3$ surfaces in Theorem $\ref{elliptick3}$ where a na{\"i}ve Fubini theorem does not hold over the open subvariety of the $K3$ surface where the fibres of the elliptic morphism are all smooth.
-This case is especially relevant to our arithmetic Yau--Zaslow formula, as these are the cases we deal with.
-However, it is still reasonable to ask what information we can determine about $\chi^{mot}(X)$, given this information about the fibres.
-In Corollary $\ref{finalfubini}$, we give a description of $\chi^{mot}(X) \pmod{J}$ for a relevant situation in the arithmetic Yau--Zaslow formula.
+It does not tend to hold in our context, and we obtain a Fubini theorem for the $\ell$-adic determinant of cohomology in Corollary $\ref{saitofactorsurface}$, which does not satisfy this na{\"i}ve property.
+However, in Corollary $\ref{restrictedramification}$, we show that we may bound the ramification of the character we obtain by looking at the $\ell$-adic determinant of cohomology of the total space, which allows us to restrict the possibilities of this character to a finite set.
 We then turn to looking at a different Fubini theorem, one for maps whose fibres are algebraic groups, where we can use the structure of algebraic groups in order to prove a na{\"i}ve Fubini theorem for torsors in Corollary $\ref{fubini1b}$.